NickBossz/gamerater-site/README.md

 # GameRater

-A comprehensive game rating platform where users can review games, discover new titles, and share their gaming experiences.
+A comprehensive game rating platform where users can review games, discover new titles, share their gaming experiences, and create detailed game analyses.

 ## Project Structure